rapifireio/rapifire-arduino-mqtt/doc/add-value.md

 ### Description

-Adds a new event to the current [SenML](http://blog.rapifire.com/2015/12/21/introduction-to-senml/) message.
+Adds a new event with a numeric to the current [SenML](http://blog.rapifire.com/2015/12/21/introduction-to-senml/) message.

 ### Syntax